 Meet Our Library Board (2020-2021)

-Steve Squires, Recording Secretary, has lived in Newfane since 1999, successfully transitioning from a long career in software development to a new life somewhere between retired and homesteading.
-Visible roles in the community include singing in a church choir and local choral groups, working or speaking as a UVM Extension Master Gardener volunteer, and as a working member at the Brattleboro Food Coop.
-Steve has served several terms on his church board, holding positions including treasurer and board president.
+Steve Squires, Secretary, has lived in Newfane since 1999, successfully transitioning from a long career in software development to a life somewhere between retired and homesteading.
+Steve’s board experience started at All Souls Unitarian Universalist, where he has held positions including Treasurer and President.
 He joined the library board in 2012.
 Steve enjoys singing in various local choral groups, and is often seen playing a supporting role for his wife Kathy, whose volunteer activities eclipse his by a wide margin.